eitsupi/neo-r-polars/tests/testthat/_snaps/expr-string.md

       Caused by error in `pl$col("a")$str$pad_end()`:
       !
 Evaluation failed in `$pad_end()`.
       Caused by error:
       !
-Nevative value `-2.0` cannot be converted to usize
+Negative value `-2.0` cannot be converted to usize

 ---